777arc/textbook/content/frequency_domain.rst

 .. image:: ../_images/freq-shift.svg
    :align: center
    :target: ../_images/freq-shift.svg
+   :alt: Depiction of a frequency shift of a signal in the frequency domain

 Frequency shift is integral to DSP because we will want to shift signals up and down in frequency for many reasons.
 This property tells us how to do that (multiply by a sine wave).
 Here's another way to visualize this property:

 .. image:: ../_images/freq-shift-diagram.svg
    :align: center
    :target: ../_images/freq-shift-diagram.svg
+   :alt: Visualization of a frequency shift by multiplying by a sine wave or sinusoid

 3. Scaling in Time Property: